Want to show off your BBQ skills and feed a crowd but don’t know which meat to pick?

 You want to use a good amount of rub.
 This will ensure you get a good bark on your meat.
 There is nothing like the caramelized goodness that is the bark!

 Pulled pork is best cooked with medium or lightwoods or a combination of both.

 Since the meat should fall apart in the appropriate style of pulled pork, the meat should be cooked on low and slow.

-A good internal temperature for pulled pork to be pulled at is 204°F. Make sure you use a digital thermometer and insert it into the thickest part of the meat.
+Cook the pork to at least 203°F, which is the best internal temperature for pork.
+Make sure you use a digital thermometer and insert it into the thickest part of the meat.

 Keep in mind that the internal temperature will continue to rise approximately ten degrees even after being removed from cooking and during its resting time.

 - Coleslaw – the perfect texture providing the same sour, sweet tang as potato salad.

 - Baked beans – staple side for most bbq dishes, this side will not disappoint.

 - Mac n cheese – cheesy pasta and tender meat?
 My mouth-watering already.

 - Tacos – great for leftovers and jam-packed with flavor.